scala/docs.scala-lang/_overviews/scala3-migration/incompat-dropped-features.md

 Note that using a wildcard argument, `_` or `?`, is often simpler but is not always possible.
 For instance you could replace `List[T] forSome { type  T }` by `List[?]`.

+## Specialized

+The `@specialized` annotation from Scala 2 is ignored in Scala 3.

+However, there is limited support for specialized `Function` and `Tuple`.

+Similar benefits can be derived from `inline` declarations.